chaoss/augur/docs/source/docker/quick-start.rst

 Docker Quick Start
 ==================================
 Before you get off to such a quick start, go ahead and
-  1. create a fork from augur starting at https://github.com/chaoss/augur
+  1. Create a fork from augur starting at https://github.com/chaoss/augur
-  2. clone that fork locally
+  2. Clone that fork locally
   3. Checkout the appropriate branch to work on (see notes below):

   .. code-block:: python